cwrichardson/flurdymail/README.md

 ##### SSL for Web

-The SSL certificates for HTTPS are put on an Amazon Application Load Balancer (ELB).
-These certificates come from [AWS Certificate Manager].
+The SSL certificate for HTTPS are put on an Amazon Application Load Balancer (ALB).
+This certificate come from [AWS Certificate Manager], and must be manually generated.
+Changing this to allow manual creation is on the To Do list, but for now, the process is manual.
+The reason is, if you generate new ones via a CloudFormation stack, template execution will pause in the middle, while you validate the new certificates (which can be done either by email or DNS).
-If you generate new ones via this CloudFormation stack, template execution will pause in the middle, while you validate the new certificates (which can be done either by email or DNS).
-By default, new ones are **not** generated.
-The reason for this is that you can only have one certificate for the load balancer, which covers all host names you want to secure, and if you're using [CloudFront], you **must** generate or import the certificate in the US East (N. Virginia) Region (us-east-1).
-If you're not going to use this for general purposes (i.e., you're going to put nothing other than the phpMyAdmin servers in the Application Subnet) _or_ if you're running this in us-east-1, fell free to generate new certificates.
+Further, if you're using [CloudFront], you **must** generate or import the certificate in the US East (N. Virginia) Region (us-east-1).
+The first problem is minor, but the second one is significant.
+If and when ClouFormation supports creation of certificates in other regions, I'll likely update the templates to support certificate creation.
+In the meantime, you must manually create a single certificate in your region of choice which covers all of the relevant hosts which will be proxied by the ALB (probably something like www.example.com, phpmyadmin.example.com, and webmail.example.com).

 #### Session Cache